Microsoft-USEduAzure/workshops/serverless/sql-database-access.md

-# Configure Database Access & Add Tables
+# Configure Database Access & Table

 We will need to configure firewall for access & add a database to collect the data